chaitanya123456700/parametric-curve-recovery/README.md

 ---

 ## 6. Methodology — Phase by Phase
+Fig. 1 which shows the architecture diagram of the work.

 The final pipeline is a five-phase ICP-style loop: propose correspondence → fit transform → refine → polish → validate, with each phase chosen specifically to patch a limitation